Wil Time Bigtime: History

-First broadcast under the name Willing Willie, the show was formed as a result of the cancellation of Wowowee and the transfer of Willie Revillame to TV5.
+First broadcast under the name Willing Willie, the show formed as a result of the cancellation of Wowowee and the transfer of Willie Revillame to TV5.
 Several personalities from Wowowee appearing on Willing Willie include DJ Coki Meneses (disc jockey), Owen Ercia (floor director), Anna Feliciano (choreographer), April "Congratulations" Gustillo, Lovely Abella, and some former ASF dancers who comprise the in-house WW.Girls.

-The show premiered on October 23, 2010, with Willie Revillame as host and Mo Twister as co-host.
-It was earlier reported that Revillame was courting Sandra Seiffert and Venus Raj as co-hosts, but both declined the offer.
-Valenzuela City councilor Shalani Soledad accepted the job, eventually appearing on the November 8, 2010, episode.
+The show premiered on October 23, 2010 at 5:00 p.m., with Willie Revillame as host and Mo Twister as co-host.
+It was earlier reported that Revillame was considering Sandra Seiffert and Venus Raj as co-hosts, but both declined the offer.
+Valenzuela City councilor Shalani Soledad accepted the job, appearing on the November 8, 2010, episode.

+Controversies

 Dancer feuds

-Two WW.Girl members, Aprilyn "Congratulations" Gustillo and Monique "Pak" Natada, were suspended for five days from the show in November 2010 because of a fight over lipstick.
+Two WW.Girl members, Aprilyn "Congratulations" Gustillo and Monique "Pa" Natada, were suspended for five days from the show in November 2010 because of a fight over lipstick.
 On January 12, 2011, the WW.Girls group was given a three-day suspension for fighting over each other in Twitter.

 Copyright infringement allegations

 On November 24, 2010, ABS-CBN Corporation filed a copyright infringement suit against Willie Revillame, Wil Productions, Inc. and TV5 for allegedly copying Wowowee in Willing Willie.
-However, hearings on the case, which was filed at the Makati Regional Trial Court Branch 66 under presiding judge Joselito C. Villarosa, was suspended after the Court of Appeals of the Philippines granted the request for a temporary restraining order (TRO) by TV5.
+However, hearings on the case, which were filed at the Makati Regional Trial Court Branch 66 under presiding judge Joselito C. Villarosa, was suspended after the Court of Appeals of the Philippines granted the request for a temporary restraining order (TRO) by TV5.

 TV5 then filed a petition for certiorari, prohibition and writ of preliminary injunction before the Court of Appeals.
 ABS-CBN responded by filing a motion seeking to dismiss the petition of the former.
 On March 10, 2011, the Court of Appeals ruled in favor of TV5.